john-heid/john-heid/README.md

 ## Hi, I'm John Heid 👋
  🚗 I’m currently working on a racing/drifting game in Godot!

 I've been into programming ever since my first project, a Haxball clone in Unity.
-I largely took a break from game/dev during college, but have been recently getting back into it with the Godot Engine.

-While my main hobby is game development, I enjoy programming as a whole, especially back-end!
+I largely took a break from game development during college, but have been recently getting back into it with the Godot Engine.
+While my main hobby is game development, I enjoy programming as a whole!
+I'm currently on the lookout for a back-end or software role, ideally writing Python, C++, or Go.
+If you're hiring, let me know!

 Goals this year:

-💼Get some job experience!

-⚙️Finish a vertical-slice of my game, Flick!

-🔥Participate in Ludum Dare!
+⚙️Finish a vertical-slice of my game, Flick 🔥Participate in Ludum Dare